 Museum Location and Hours

 The Museo Frida Kahlo is located on Calle Londres number 247 at the corner of Allende in the Colonia Del Carmen, Coyoacán borough of Mexico City.
 Opening hours are from 10 am to 5:45 pm, Tuesday to Sunday (Wednesday opening time is 11 am).
 Closed Mondays.
-General admission is 80 pesos for international visitors.
+General admission is 200 pesos for international visitors, free for children under 6.
 There is an extra fee for a permit to take photos inside the museum.
+The cost of the ticket also includes admission to the museum at Anahuacalli, which you could visit on a different day, just be sure to save your ticket.

 The line at the ticket booth can be long, particularly on weekends.
 To avoid a long wait, purchase and print your ticket online in advance and go straight to the entrance instead of waiting.